mcolella326/mcolella326.github.io/_projects/2018-04-30-axial-flow-compressor-analysis.md

 ---
-title: Axial Flow Compressor Design & CFD Analysis
+title: Axial Flow Compressor Design and CFD Analysis
 date: 2018-04-30
 label: Spring 2018
 description: Designing an axial flow compressor in SolidWorks and evaluating its performance with a transient CFD analysis in ANSYS Fluent